-In terms of your encoder's outgoing bitrate, you should set it to much lower than your available upload speed in order to allow for network fluctuations.
-Keep in mind there are other factors that come into play when producing a stable stream such as firewalls and network congestion.
+Generally speaking, you should set your encoder's outgoing bitrate to much lower than your available upload speed to allow for network fluctuations.
+Keep in mind other factors can come into play when producing a stable stream such as firewalls and network congestion.

 If you are streaming with a bitrate significantly less than 2000kbps, your stream may appear pixelated or experience lag.

 Regardless of your network strength, you should make sure to always record your stream locally.
 Many software encoders offer this feature, or you can record directly onto a camera.

 A note regarding bonded streaming: We often get asked if it's possible to stream over a bonded network (i.e. two or more different networks carrying the same stream).
 This workflow requires the ingest server to accept a signal from both networks in the bonded group.
 Vimeo is not currently configured this way and so at this time, all streams must be sent over a single network.

-For example, if you attempt to stream to a one-time event via the browser and notice that the preview player is blank and the Go live button is grayed out, this is often related to Firewalls.
+For example, if you attempt to stream via the browser and notice that the preview player is blank and the Go live button is grayed out, this is often related to Firewalls.
 On external encoders, an error message immediately upon trying to start the stream, or a blank preview player and gray "Go Live" button when the stream preview is enabled could indicate a Firewall issue as well.

 All encoders use various internet ports to communicate with Vimeo Live, all of which need to be made open to both incoming and outgoing communication.